mmistakes/minimal-mistakes/_posts/2023-07-19-multiplicative-smoothing.md

 For instance with $$\lambda = 1/8$$, about $$20\%$$ of the samples achieve both consistency and incremental stability with radius $$\geq 1\%$$ of the image ($$(3 \times 224 \times 224) \times 0.01 \approx 1500$$ features).
 If we omit the consistency requirement, then even more images achieve the same radius.
-These are important results: prior to our work there were no formal guarantees for stability-like properties on general feature attribution methods for generic models.
+To our knowledge, these are important results: prior to our work there were no formal guarantees for stability-like properties on general feature attribution methods for generic models.
 In addition, SHAP is not explicitly designed for stability, so it is significant that even a simple modification like top-25% selection can yield non-trivial guarantees.
 It is future work to investigate feature attribution methods that are better suited to maximizing such guarantees.

-We remark there is an upper-bound on the radius of stability MuS can guarantee.
-In particular, we will always have a radius of $$r \leq 1 / (2 \lambda)$$, which explains why curves for the same value of $$\lambda$$ have the same zero-points.
+We remark there is an upper-bound on the radius of stability MuS can guarantee: we will always have a radius of $$r \leq 1 / (2 \lambda)$$, which explains why curves for the same value of $$\lambda$$ have the same zero-points.
 This upper-bound is because our results for smoothing requires that the classifier $$f$$ be bounded, and we pick a range of $$[0,1]^m$$ without loss of generality.
 To work around this theoretical limitation, we present in our paper some parametrization strategies that allow for greater radii of stability.